kevkar/ElectionGuesserSPA/README.md

 # ElectionGuesser Single-page Application
 Welcome to the election guesser!
 Look at a random county in the United States, its location, and some statistics to guess the results of the past three presidential elections.
-Check it out here https://www.electionguesser.com/
+Check it out at https://www.electionguesser.com/

 <img src="https://i.imgur.com/Sx1rhKE.png" width="650" height="650">